jaccomoc/jactl/docs/_posts/2023-12-02-advent-of-code-2023-day1.md

 We then need to convert that to `12` rather than `32`.

-I was determined to make this work with regular expressions, but I have to say that it was not a trivial job to get the right regular expression.

 One of the problems I encountered is that making it work for examples like the one above was not too hard but if the line was instead something like this: